 On-premise may have lower 3-year TCO when: hardware is already owned and fully depreciated (sunk cost), workloads run 24/7 with perfectly flat, predictable resource demand, data sovereignty regulations prohibit cloud usage, or when egress costs from moving petabyte-scale data would be prohibitive.
 Even in these cases, hybrid architectures often achieve the best economics by keeping stable base workloads on-premise while using cloud for bursting and DR.

-Use our Cloud Estimator to model your AWS, Azure or GCP costs, then bring the total here for a complete TCO comparison.
+Use our Cloud Calculator to model your AWS, Azure or GCP costs, then bring the total here for a complete TCO comparison.